clij/clij2-docs/reference_connectedComponentsLabelingBox.md

 Performs connected components analysis inspecting the box neighborhood of every pixel to a binary image and generates a label map.

-### connectedComponentsLabelingBox often followes after
+### connectedComponentsLabelingBox often follows after
 * <a href="reference_binaryNot">binaryNot</a> (3)